bcgov/cas-home/docs/README.md

 Our application client uses the `/session-idle-remaining-time` endpoint to check whether the session has automatically expired due to inactivity, and redirects the user to a login page, indicating that their session expired.
 Without that feature, the user would encounter an error on their next interaction with the page, as they would potentially trigger a request that requires them to be authenticated.

 For every request, Our application server uses the `Grant.ensureFreshness` method to extend the session and ensures it does not idle.
 That method will only use the refresh token (and thus bump the `SSO Session Idle` timeout) if the access token is expired, which means that our idle timeout is technically `(SSO Session Idle) - (Access Token Lifespan)`.

+### Monorepos

+In the BCIERS project [cas-registration](https://github.com/bcgov/cas-registration), the decision was made to implement a Monorepo.
+Nx was decided on, with further consideration given to other features in it detailed in [this document on sharepoint](https://bcgov.sharepoint.com/:w:/r/teams/00608-ScrumTeam/Shared%20Documents/Scrum%20Team/OBPS/Tech%20Stack%20Decisions/Nx%20Monorepo%20further%20feature%20research.docx?d=w1e41e1927ce84495950e8bc27bd68389&csf=1&web=1&e=7MUqSM).
+Turborepo was also considered, but Nx was chosen.

 ## Documentation